Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Recollections on Tangent Categories

 This next example relates tangent category theory to commutative algebra.

 \begin{example} Let $R$ be a commutative rig.
-The category $\CAlg{R}$ of commutative $R$-algebras is a tangent category induced by sending a commutative $R$-algebra $A$ to its algebra of dual numbers, $T(A) := A[\epsilon] \cong A[x]/(x^2)$.
-An extension of the arguments of \cite[Theorem 3.13]{GeoffJSDiffBunComAlg} gives that for any commutative $R$-algebra $A$, differential bundles over $A$ correspond to modules over $A$ \cite[Remark 3.15]{GeoffJSDiffBunComAlg}.
+The category $\CAlg{R}$ of commutative $R$-algebras is a tangent category induced by sending a commutative $R$-algebra $A$ to its algebra of dual numbers:

+A straightforward extension of the arguments of \cite[Theorem 3.13]{GeoffJSDiffBunComAlg} gives that for any commutative $R$-algebra $A$, differential bundles over $A$ correspond to modules over $A$ \cite[Remark 3.15]{GeoffJSDiffBunComAlg}.
 So we get an equivalence of categories $\DBun(A) \simeq \Mod{A}$, where $\Mod{A}$ is the category of $A$-modules and $A$-linear maps between them.
-If $R$ is a commutative ring, then $\CAlg{R}$ is a Rosick{\'y} tangent category.
 For full details of this example, see \cite[Section 3]{GeoffJSDiffBunComAlg}. \end{example}

 Our two next examples connect tangent category theory and algebraic geometry.